shangril/crero/README.md

 It is possible to restrict the streaming providing to albums.
 Please note that your audios could be *easily* stolen.
 Be sure to add a blank index.php file in /z/ to prevent public directory listing and put your streaming-only albums audio in this directory.
+You'll also have to operate the ugly Javascript hack to change some harcoded stuff in '''script.js''' as described at http://crero.clewn.org

 Remember that piracy actually increases sales :)